 What Is PTSD?

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after a person experiences a traumatic event.1,2 A traumatic event is an experience that involves violence, death, or danger.
-It can be an isolated event, like a natural disaster or car accident, or a recurring experience, like abuse.
+It can be an isolated event, like a natural disaster or car accident, or a recurring experience, like abuse, which can lead to complex PTSD.

 PTSD Symptoms in Children

 PTSD is a reaction to trauma.
-People with PTSD re-experience the traumatic event in some way, engage in avoidance, and experience anxiety and mood changes.1,2 While people of all ages can develop PTSD, it can present differently in children vs. adults.4
+Children with PTSD re-experience the traumatic event in some way, engage in avoidance, and experience anxiety and mood changes.1,2 While people of all ages can develop PTSD, it can present differently in children versus adults.4

 - Difficulty remembering details of the traumatic event